-It is for this reason that most residential HVAC UV lights are installed near the coils to prevent this mold or bacteria growth since all of the air passes through there when travelling throughout your system.
+Which is why most residential HVAC UV lights are installed near the coils to prevent mold and bacteria growth.
+This is because air must pass through there when traveling throughout your HVAC system.

 Types of UV Lights for HVAC Systems

-For approximately only $100 per year, the cost of a $24 electricity bill and approximate $70 replacement bulb, you can enjoy breathing more easily in your home or workplace.
+For approximately $100 per year, or the cost of a $24 electricity bill & approx. $70 replacement bulb.
+You can enjoy breathing more easily in your home or workplace.

-Check out these helpful calculators to determine the specific annual energy cost of running a UV sterilization system in your home:
+Check out these helpful calculators to help you determine the annual cost of running a UV system in your home:

 - Convert Amps to Watts – This information should be listed directly on the UV bulb you use.